adityadeole24/Programming-Framework-Assessment/README.md

 What is bad and why?

+- The code checks else if condition which is incorrect.
+This condition will not be checked if the first condition is true.
+In this scenario we need to display the applicant's name along with the Banner values and scores.
-The bad part about this pseudocode is that it is missing error handling.
+- This psuedocode is missing error handling.
 The code assumes various aspects of the applicant for e.g. firstname always exist and is correctly formatted.
-This code also has insufficient comments.
+- This code also has insufficient comments.

 How could this pseudocode be improved?

+- Change all the else if conditions with if conditions to ensure all the conditions are being checked to produce appropriate outcome.
 - Adding error handling will make the code more powerful.
 - Adding comprehensive explainations will provide clear information for understanding each part of the code.